 Whether an organization is large or small, the client-facing website offers hackers easily exploitable vulnerabilities for ransomware or malware infections.

 Why Would a Hacker Want to Exploit a Corporate Website?

 Now, you’re probably thinking, “I just post free knitting patterns, so why would a hacker care about my website?”
-This is a great example of the value hackers find in innocuous corporate websites.
-A few months ago, a knitting blogger warned her audience about malware infestations arising out of free pattern downloads.
+This is an excellent example of the value hackers find in innocuous corporate websites.
+A few months ago, a knitting blogger warned her audience about malware infestations from free pattern downloads.

 Of all the websites in the world, one would think free knitting patterns would be the most harmless.
-However, these websites are at risk precisely because they are least likely to seem dangerous.
+But unfortunately, these small business websites are at risk precisely because they are least likely to seem dangerous.

-Malicious attackers understand that these websites may have unsophisticated owners.
-They also recognize that they are less likely to trigger warnings from Google, Bing, Norton, McAfee, and others who look for irregularities on the websites to determine attacks.
+Malicious attackers understand these websites may be operated by unsophisticated website owners.
+They also recognize that they are less likely to trigger warnings from Google, Bing, Norton, McAfee, and others who look for website irregularities to determine attacks.

-Security vulnerabilities are weaknesses that allow an attacker to reduce your system’s safety.
-A vulnerability may exist when the system has a flaw that the attacker is capable of accessing and exploiting.
+Security vulnerabilities are weaknesses that allow an attacker to exploit your system’s safety.
+A vulnerability may exist when the system has a flaw that the attacker is capable of accessing and manipulating.

 Most corporate websites have similar vulnerabilities.
 Understanding what they are is the first step in protecting yourself against them.

 Though non-tech people may imagine syringes filled with squirrels, SQL injections are not nearly as interesting.
 However, SQL injections are the most exploited web application security vulnerability.